 - Advanced Nursing Practice Clinical Immersion

-In addition coursework completed online or in a classroom, an MSN program also includes clinical practice hours in which students will put their coursework into application.
+In addition to coursework completed online or in a classroom, an MSN program also includes clinical practice hours in which students will put their coursework into the application.

 Nurses with an MSN Executive Nurse Leader degree have a number of career options to pursue, including as a nurse executive or nurse administrator.
 Typical duties for which an Executive Nurse Leader has been trained include: